-Stage Activities Prior to submission of RAD application Determine potential need for relocation in connection with proposed conversion plans.
+Stage Activities - to submission of application Determine potential need for relocation in connection with proposed conversion plans.
 Meet with residents to discuss proposed conversion plans, communicate right to return, and solicit feedback.
-Provide the RAD Information Notice (RIN) to residents as described in Section 6.6(A) of this Notice.
-2. After submission of RAD application Assess the need for relocation planning in connection with proposed conversion plans.
+Provide the RAD Information Notice (RIN) to residents as described in Section 6.6(A) of this Notice. submission of application Assess the need for relocation planning in connection with proposed conversion plans.
 Determine if technical assistance would be beneficial to ensuring compliance with relocation requirements.
 Survey residents to inform relocation planning and relocation process.
 Develop a relocation plan (see Appendix II for recommended content).
-Prepare Significant Amendment to PHA Plan and engage with the Resident Advisory Board, residents and the public regarding Plan amendment.70 3.
-Following issuance of the CHAP, or earlier if warranted • Provide the General Information Notice (GIN) to residents when the project involves acquisition, rehabilitation, or demolition as described in Section 6.6(B) of this Notice and relocation may be required.
-4. While preparing Financing Plan Discuss the outlines of the conversion plans and their impact on relocation with the HUD transaction manager.
+Prepare Significant Amendment to PHA Plan and engage with the Resident Advisory Board, residents and the public regarding Plan amendment.70 wing issuance of HAP, or earlier if anted • Provide the General Information Notice (GIN) to residents when the project involves acquisition, rehabilitation, or demolition as described in Section 6.6(B) of this Notice and relocation may be required. e preparing icing Plan Discuss the outlines of the conversion plans and their impact on relocation with the HUD transaction manager.
 Refine the plan for relocation and integrate the construction schedule into the relocation strategy; seek to minimize offsite or disruptive relocation activities.
 Identify relocation housing options.
 Budget for relocation expenses and for compliance with accessibility requirements.
 Submit the Checklist and, where applicable, the relocation plan.
 If the conversion involves acquisition, at the discretion of the Project Owner issue Notice of Intent to Acquire (NOIA).
 If a NOIA is issued, at the discretion of the Project Owner provide residents with appropriate relocation notices as